jdmonin/osm-history-renderer-toolbox/Processing.md

 # Details of the Entire Process

-Here's a TDLR of the importing and rendering process.
+Here is how to run the importing and rendering process.
+You will run most of these commands inside the toolbox container.
 Best practices and other improvements will be done as time permits.

 ## General Process

-- Decide which area you want to render history for, using the [OpenStreetMap](https://www.openstreetmap.org/) website
+- Decide which local area you want to render history for, using the [OpenStreetMap](https://www.openstreetmap.org/) website
 - Download history file for that area's surrounding region from the "internal" area of https://osm-internal.download.geofabrik.de/
-- Extract the history of the smaller area you want to render, or its surrounding metropolitan area
+- Extract the history of the local area you want to render, or its surrounding metropolitan area
-- Import that smaller history file into a PostGIS database
+- Import that extracted history into a PostGIS database
 - Render the area at a single date
 - Or, render a timespan of image "frames" and make them a video with a program like ffmpeg